Spiral Antidepressant Withdrawal Field Guide

 Creative Expression

-If the patient is inclined, they could write a reflection or letter about it (some publish their experiences in blogs or community newsletters, which can be empowering and help others – obviously only if they want to share).
+If you're inclined, you might choose to write a reflection or a letter about your experience.
+Some people even publish their stories in blogs or community newsletters, which can be empowering for them and helpful for others, always with your consent.

-If myth/metaphor was used, maybe revisit it: "Remember you saw yourself as Theseus in the labyrinth – you've found your way out now, with the thread of support guiding you.
-How does it feel?" or "The forest you were cultivating in your mind has grown back after the wildfire – what does it look like now?"
-Platforms like Flourish OS can provide a structured environment for this ongoing reflection and growth.
+If myths or metaphors were used during the process, revisiting them can be meaningful.
+For example: "Remember when you saw yourself as Theseus in the labyrinth – you've now found your way out, guided by the thread of support.
+How does that feel?" or "The forest you were cultivating in your mind has regrown after the wildfire – what does it look like now?"
+Digital platforms can offer a structured space for this continued reflection and growth.

 Maintain Nature Connection